amirHossein5/dropy/README.md

 ## Usage

-There are two ways to define the target first append ```toggler-target``` attribute that is sibling of toggler:
+There are two ways to define the target, first: append ```toggler-target``` attribute on the sibling of toggler,
 ```html
 <section>
     <button toggler>toggle it!</button>